 Semester-long, interdisciplinary curricula that use a topical lens and specific case studies to explore content in depth and engage with real-world learning, problem solving and skills development.

-Students in 12th grade create and pursue their own integrated course of study during the last semester of their senior year called the Senior +Impact Study, which tackles a real-world problem.
-This long-term academic endeavor can involve international travel, language acquisition and volunteerism or other opportunities within respectable and faculty-approved boundaries and is intended to provide students with an opportunity to demonstrate what they are capable of doing and producing to have a positive impact on their lives and the world.
-The student’s Crew Leader serves as a point person and mentor for this capstone project, which is required for graduation.
+In the spring, students in 12th-grade create and pursue their own integrated course of study during the last semester of their senior year called the Individual Senior Intensive, which tackles a real world problem.
+This long-term academic endeavor can involve language acquisition and volunteerism or other opportunities within respectable and faculty-approved boundaries and is intended to provide students with an opportunity to demonstrate what they are capable of doing and producing to have a positive impact on their lives and the world.

 Field Studies, Experts and Service